alester24/CYOA/README.md

-# Choose Your Own Adventure (CYOA) Game Starter Code
+# Choose Your Own Adventure game
-Welcome to the CYOA Game Project!
-Fork this starter code to begin your quest.
+Welcome to the Barbie Adventure Game !

+Project Description
+The Barbie Adventure Game is a web-based, interactive "Choose Your Own Adventure" game created using JavaScript, p5.js, and p5.play.
+The game immerses players in the vibrant world of Barbie, offering multiple paths and scenarios to explore.

+Key Features:

+Interactive storytelling with branching choices.
+Engaging and colorful visual elements.
+Fun gameplay where choices influence the narrative.
+Technologies Used:

+JavaScript: Core game logic.
+p5.js: Canvas creation and rendering. p5.play: Sprite management for interactive elements.
+Challenges and Future Plans:

+Implementing dynamic button interactions and sprite handling.
+Future enhancements include adding animations, sound effects, and more story arcs.

 ###  Attributions